 When the female is the breadwinner in the family, couples lie about their earnings to others and potentially to each other.
-The latter is especially dangerous as it could lead to financial infidelity that I wrote about and caused some issues.
+The latter is especially dangerous as it could lead to financial infidelity, which I wrote about and caused some issues.

-A study shows when couples lie, women will lower their earnings and men inflate theirs when she earns more.
 People believe it is more socially desirable for men to make more.
-The study found “fudging the number conscious or unconscious” is called “manning up or womaning down.”
+A study shows when couples lie, women will lower their earnings, and men inflate theirs when she earns more.
+The study found “fudging the number conscious or unconscious” is “manning up or womaning down.”
 This behavior may reflect insecure men or women who are guilty.
 It robs someone of acknowledging their success which is bound to lead to resentment.

 According to the Institute For Family Studies with Wheatley Institute in a 2018 survey of US adults ages 18-50, higher-earning women report lower satisfaction than their peers.
 They found 56% of women outearn their husbands than nearly 70% of women who were not primary earners.
 The study is called “The Happiness Penalty.”